 Here are some things to keep in mind when uploading the article:

-- Add a Meta Description.
-This should be no less than 130 characters and no more than 150.
-It should be eye-catching, interesting, and have a call to action for people to check out the article.
+- Add a meta description.
+This should be no less than 130 characters and no more than 155.
+It should be eye-catching, intriguing, and have a call to action for people to check out the article.